-- 1. The Legislature Admitted that Race Predominated in Drawing the Challenged Congressional Districts - 98.
-As with the Challenged House Districts, the Legislature's express goal in drawing each of the Challenged Congressional Districts (except CD 19) was to preserve them as "Tier One-protected" majority-minority Hispanic districts. - 99.
+- 1. The Legislature Admitted that Race Predominated in Drawing the Challenged Congressional Districts - 96.
+As with the Challenged House Districts, the Legislature's express goal in drawing each of the Challenged Congressional Districts was to preserve them as "Tier One-protected" majority-minority Hispanic districts. - 97.
 Congressional redistricting proceeded concurrently in both chambers and eventually involved the Governor's office.
 The Senate and House initially passed plans with similar a.
 The Senate Passes Plan 8060